pnoom/bc-search/docs/Architecture.md

 The below diagram illustrates the inital structure of our application:

-(TODO: added subgraph of user/admin accounts and connect using dotted lines)
+(TODO: add subgraph of user/admin accounts and connect using dotted lines)

 ![](graphviz/architecture1.png?raw=true)